adamchainz/pelican_novapost/content/git-history-matters-example.rst

 .. code:: console

    # Let's configure an alias to improve log format.
-   $> git config alias.logp 'log --pretty=format:"%s %Cgreenby %an <%ae> %Cred on %cd"'
+   $> git config alias.logp 'log --pretty=format:"%s %Cgreenby %an <%ae>"'

    # Inspect "master" branch:
    $> git logp --graph master
-   * Release 1.0. by D. Doctor <d.doctor@example.com>  on Wed Feb 5 14:07:45 2014 +0100
+   * Release 1.0. by D. Doctor <d.doctor@example.com>
-   * Refs #1 - README introduces project. by D. Doctor <d.doctor@example.com>  on Wed Feb 5 14:07:44 2014 +0100
+   * Refs #1 - README introduces project. by D. Doctor <d.doctor@example.com>
-   * Initialized repository. by D. Doctor <d.doctor@example.com>  on Wed Feb 5 14:04:17 2014 +0100
+   * Initialized repository. by D. Doctor <d.doctor@example.com>

    # Inspect what is in "travis" branch and not in "master":
    $> git logp --graph travis...master
-   * Added link to continuous integration platform in README. by A. Abracadabra <a.abracadabra@example.com>  on Wed Feb 5 14:16:09 2014 +0100
+   * Added link to continuous integration platform in README. by A. Abracadabra <a.abracadabra@example.com>
-   * Added TravisCI.org configuration. by A. Abracadabra <a.abracadabra@example.com>  on Wed Feb 5 14:15:39 2014 +0100
+   * Added TravisCI.org configuration. by A. Abracadabra <a.abracadabra@example.com>

    # Inspect what is in "sphinx" branch and not in "master":
    $> git logp --graph sphinx...master
-   * Typos. by C. Cachemire <c.cachemire@example.com>  on Wed Feb 5 14:15:47 2014 +0100
+   * Typos. by C. Cachemire <c.cachemire@example.com>
-   * Added about/ section in documentation. by C. Cachemire <c.cachemire@example.com>  on Wed Feb 5 14:15:47 2014 +0100
+   * Added about/ section in documentation. by C. Cachemire <c.cachemire@example.com>
    * Introduced Sphinx documentation.
-Work in progress. by C. Cachemire <c.cachemire@example.com>  on Wed Feb 5 14:15:47 2014 +0100
+Work in progress. by C. Cachemire <c.cachemire@example.com>

 Fine, let's continue...